Orchard Place School

 - Category Attribute

-- Orchard Place School's student population of 85 students has declined by 10% over five school years.
+Orchard Place School's student population of 85 students has grown by 21% over five school years.

 |Grades Offered||Grades Kindergarten-12|